 In this fact sheet find:

-- Many locations have implemented residency laws that prohibit sex offenders from living near schools or other places where
+- Many locations have implemented residency laws that prohibit sex offenders from living near schools or other places where children gather.

-- Studies show that restrictions can create exclusion zones that make it difficult, if not impossible, for sex offenders to
+- Studies show that restrictions can create exclusion zones that make it difficult, if not impossible, for sex offenders to find housing.

 - Sex offenders then may become homeless, go underground or report false addresses, making them difficult to track.